luismiguelcasadodiaz/splunk/04_comparing_values.md

 [Back to top](#index)
 ## in function
 Allows to evaluate a value from a field against  a list of possible values and **returns a value of true** it if finds a match.
 To be  nested in a `if` or `case` function when used in an `eval` command.
-When used in the `where` command does not require to be nested inside `if` or `case` functions,
+When used in the `where` command does not require to be nested inside `if` or `case` functions

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/de452b46-a714-4a6e-8f67-7322160086b3)

 ### Example.